Neighborhoods

 Every month I list average home sale prices in St. Paul by neighborhood, it is a good starting point for determining affordability.
 The numbers I have go back a few years.
 Check the local prices and market conditions too.

 St. Paul has a district council system.
-Each neighborhood has a district council and they are a wonderful resource for St. Paul residents and for people who want to learn more about neighborhoods.
+Each neighborhood has a district council, and they are a wonderful resource for St. Paul residents and for people who want to learn more about neighborhoods.
 Responsibilities of the councils include: planning and advising on the physical, economic, and social development of their areas; identifying needs; initiating community programs; recruiting volunteers; and sponsoring community events.

 District Councils